OpenZeppelin/compact-security-detectors-sdk/compact-scanner/README.md

 # Compact Scanner

 CLI tool for scanning `.compact` files using Compact security detectors.

+## Overview

+The **compact-scanner** is a command-line tool designed to scan `.compact` files for security vulnerabilities using the Compact security detectors.
+It provides a simple interface to run various detectors and output results in JSON format.

 ## CLI Usage